MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 ## Input and output variables

-Power Automate enables data exchange between cloud and desktop flows through the input and output variables, allowing you to expand automation capabilities.
+Power Automate enables data exchange between cloud and desktop flows through the input and output variables, allowing you to expand automation capabilities

+Additionally, you can use input variables to set values manually when the flows are triggered through the console.

 To find more information regarding passing data between cloud and desktop flows, refer to [Trigger a desktop flow from another flow](link-pad-flow-portal.md).